sozialhelden/wheelmap-android/README.markdown

 Wheelmap for Android
 ====================

 Wheelmap for Android is an App for the Wheelmap service.
-This app provides access to this services and in an upcoming release full editing and search capabilities.
-For more information about the Wheelmap service provided by the Sozialhelden e.V. visit [Wheelmap.org][1].
+The Wheelmap service enables people to find and add whelchair-accessible places and is provided by the [Sozialhelden e.V][1].
+For more information visit [Wheelmap.org][2].
+This App has undergone a major update and and now provides modern design, full editing, search capabilities and a tablet version.

 Smartphone Version
 ==================
-![Smartphone Screen][2]
+![Smartphone Screen][3]

 Tablet Version
 ==============
-![Tablet Screen][3]
+![Tablet Screen][4]

-Continuous integration is provided by [Travis CI][4].
+Continuous integration is provided by [Travis CI][5].
 [![Build Status](https://secure.travis-ci.org/sozialhelden/wheelmap-android.png?branch=master)](http://travis-ci.org/sozialhelden/wheelmap-android)

 License